praveen-garg/phpunit-nerds/README.md

 ### A basic example, which explains basic logic tests and functional tests, using PHPUnit with selenium.

-* Autoloading of classes and namespacing (use: composer install, it will update vendor directory contents)
+* Autoloading of classes and namespacing (use: composer install, it will update vendor directory contents for autoloading as per PSR-0)

 > see instructions below, How to install composer